Thymosin beta-4

 Thymosin beta-4 is a protein that in humans is encoded by the TMSB4X gene.
-Recommended INN (International Nonproprietary Name) for thymosin beta-4 is 'timbetasin', as published by the World Health Organization (WHO).
+Recommended INN (International Nonproprietary Name) for an acetylated form of thymosin beta-4 is 'timbetasin', as published by the World Health Organization (WHO).

-The protein consists (in humans) of 43 amino acids (sequence: SDKPDMAEI EKFDKSKLKK TETQEKNPLP SKETIEQEKQ AGES) and has a molecular weight of 4921 g/mol.
+The protein consists (in humans) of 44 amino acids (sequence: MSDKPDMAEI EKFDKSKLKK TETQEKNPLP SKETIEQEKQ AGES) and has a molecular weight of 5,053 g/mol.

 Thymosin-β_{4} is a major cellular constituent in many tissues.
 Its intracellular concentration may reach as high as 0.5 mM.
 Following Thymosin α1, β_{4} was the second of the biologically active peptides from Thymosin Fraction 5 to be completely sequenced and synthesized.

 Function

 This gene encodes an actin sequestering protein which plays a role in regulation of actin polymerization.
 The protein is also involved in cell proliferation, migration, and differentiation.
 This gene escapes X inactivation and has a homolog on chromosome Y (TMSB4Y).

-Biological activities of thymosin β_{4}
+Development

-Any concepts of the biological role of thymosin β_{4} must inevitably be coloured by the demonstration that total ablation of the thymosin β_{4} gene in the mouse allows apparently normal embryonic development of mice which are fertile as adults.
+In at least one knock-out study of the gene, mice without thymosin β_{4} still had apparently normal embryonic development, and were fertile as adults (in contrast to an earlier knock-out study).
+This calls into some question the developmental importance of the protein.